strandedathome/rolls-blockchain/README.md

 The genesis block is being created directly from the community!
 Also, the accelerated rewards system.

+The way many forks work currently is `2` rewards over the course of a few years, then halving.
+The Rolls blockchain is increasing the `2` rewards to `6` but over the course of one year.
+This will reward early adopters and increase the coin amount in the first year only, then halving to `3` around the start of the second year.

 Here's the fork stuff, yada yada yada...

 PecanRolls is an eco-friendly decentralized blockchain based on the Proof of Space and Time (PoST) consensus pioneered by Chia™.
 It maintains network robustness, in line with Satoshi Nakamoto's principles.